Jill Murphy: The Worst Witch

 Murphy started to write The Worst Witch – "the magical tale of an accident-prone girl attempting to navigate the magical codes and murky corridors of Miss Cackle's Academy for Witches" – while still at school (Murphy admitted to having herself been the model for her protagonist Mildred Hubble), but put the book on hold while she attended Chelsea and Croydon Art Schools.
 She continued to write it during a year living in a village in Togo, West Africa, and later while working as a nanny back in the UK.
 After receiving rejection letters from publishers to whom she offered the book (as she recalls, "They said children would be frightened about a school for witches..."), in 1970 when she was 21 she decided to try the new young company Allison & Busby (founded by Clive Allison and Margaret Busby), as the result of a series of coincidences involving Murphy having spent time in Ghana, and a friend meeting Ghanaian Margaret Busby at a party in London.
-Murphy said she was "thrilled to find the publishers were quirky like me".
-"They accepted it immediately, and printed 5,000 copies, and I remember wondering how many aunts and uncles I had, and what we would do with the rest," she said in an interview with The Telegraph.
-However, the book proved an instant success with both critics and readers, selling out within two months of publication in 1974.
+Murphy said she was "thrilled to find the publishers were quirky like me", as she further revealed in an interview with The Telegraph: "They accepted it immediately, and printed 5,000 copies, and I remember wondering how many aunts and uncles I had, and what we would do with the rest."
+The book proved an instant success with both critics and readers (Murphy recalled that she "immediately got a lot of fan letters and the whole thing took off like a rocket"), selling out within two months of publication in 1974.
 Murphy continued working as a nanny until Allison & Busby's publication in 1980 of The Worst Witch Strikes Again prompted her to devote herself to writing full-time.

-In 1986, a television film with the same title as her fantasy novel premiered on ITV.
-It later aired on The Disney Channel during the 1990s around the time of Halloween.

 The Worst Witch stories have become some of the most successful titles on the Young Puffin paperback list and had sold more than three million copies by 2008, and more than five million worldwide as of 2016.
-They were also made into a successful 1986 film and an ITV series, broadcast on CITV between 1998 and 2001.
+Several adaptations of The Worst Witch were made, starting in 1986 with a television film of the same title, premiering on ITV.
+It later aired on Disney Channel during the 1990s around the time of Halloween.
+Other adaptations include an ITV series, broadcast on CITV between 1998 and 2001 (followed by its two spin-offs in 2001 and 2005), and another in 2017 on CBBC.

 A musical stage production called The Worst Witch Live, adapted by Emma Reeves from Murphy's original work, was shown at the Royal & Derngate Theatre in Northampton as a Christmas show in 2018, and toured the UK in 2019 across some 16 different venues, including at the Vaudeville Theatre in London's West End from 24 July to 8 September 2019.
 The show received an Olivier Award for best family show in 2020.